-Concomitant Drug Class: Drug Name Effect on Concentration of Saquinavir or Concomitant Drug Clinical Comment Enfuvirtide Interaction has not been evaluated FORTOVASE/ritonavir ↔ enfuvirtide interaction was noted from a study in 12 HIV patients who received enfuvirtide concomitantly with FORTOVASE/ritonavir 1000/100 mg bid.
-No dose Other Agents adjustments are required.
-Antiarrhythmics: Lidocaine (systemic) ↑ Antiarrhythmics Caution is warranted and therapeutic concentration monitoring, if available, is recommended for antiarrhythmics given with INVIRASE/ritonavir Anticoagulant: Warfarin Concentrations of warfarin may be affected.
+Concomitant Drug Class: Drug Name Effect on Concentration of Saquinavir or Concomitant Drug Clinical Comment Anticoagulant: Warfarin monitoring, if available, is recommended for antiarrhythmics given with INVIRASE/ritonavir.
+Concentrations of warfarin may be affected.
 It is recommended that INR (international normalized ratio) be monitored.
 Anticonvulsants: Carbamazepine, phenobarbital, phenytoin ↓ Saquinavir Effect on carbamazepine, phenobarbital, and phenytoin is not well established INVIRASE/ritonavir Interaction has not been Use with caution, saquinavir may be less effective due to decreased saquinavir plasma concentrations in patients taking these agents concomitantly.
-Anti-infective: Clarithromycin evaluated ↑ Saquinavir ↑ Clarithromycin INVIRASE/ritonavir No dose adjustment is required when the two drugs are coadministered for a limited time at the doses studied (clarithromycin 500 mg bid and FORTOVASE 1200 mg tid for 7 days).
-Invikase/ritonavir Interaction has not been evaluated For patients with renal impairment, the following dosage adjustments should be considered:
+Anti-infective: Clarithromycin evaluated ↑ Saquinavir ↑ Clarithromycin Appropriate doses of the combination of clarithromycin and INVIRASE/ritonavir with respect to safety and efficacy have not been established.
+INVIRASE/ritonavir Interaction has not been evaluated Due to the known effect of ritonavir on clarithromycin concentrations, the following dose adjustments are recommended: For patients with renal impairment, the following dosage adjustments should be considered: For patients with CL {CR} 30 to 60 mL/min the dose of clarithromycin should be reduced by 50%.
+For patients with CL {CR} <30 mL/min the dose of clarithromycin should be decreased by 75%.
+No dose adjustment for patients with normal renal function is necessary.